 For Australian residents, CGT applies to all your assets not just those in Australia.

 You can deduct depreciation costs from your capital gain (or loss) in one of two ways.
 Diminishing value or prime cost.
-To see which best suits your property we suggest you contact your accountant as they have pros and cons which need to be weighed against each other.
+To see which best suits your property we suggest you contact your personal tax accountants in Perth as they have pros and cons which need to be weighed against each other.

 You do not have pay additional tax on a capital loss, as you haven’t earned any income from the sale of property.
 You can’t deduct it from your income though, so making a capital loss doesn’t reduce your tax obligations in that year.
 You can use capital losses to offset capital gains in future years, which means you can reduce your tax obligation in future years.